 3. Definition of a Vulnerable Consumer and Qualification

+Someone can apply for this on your behalf.
+You can also apply in advance if you have evidence that you will become a vulnerable consumer.
 You will need to show supporting evidence of this in the form from either:

 A nominated person can be:

-• If the health or disability category has been ticked in the form, then a health practitioner (such as a GP) could be a nominated person.
+- If the health or disability category has been ticked in the form, then a health practitioner (such as a GP) could be a nominated person.

-• If the safety category has been ticked, then a police officer, a currently registered social worker, a lawyer (with a current practising certificate), or a family court judge could be a nominated person
+- If the safety category has been ticked, then a police officer, a currently registered social worker, a lawyer (with a current practising certificate), or a family court judge could be a nominated person.

 You will not qualify if you: